crisu83/php-expression/README.md

 ## Why?

 Sometimes you cannot avoid using eval in php, e.g. if you have a rules engine that uses php expressions and its business rules.
 When you need to use eval you want a safe environment to do so, that's where php-expression comes in.
-Using php-expression you can safely test your expressions before evaluating them and catch exceptions that may occur.
+Using php-expression you can check the syntax and safely test your expressions before evaluating them and catch exceptions that may occur.
 By default php-expression does not allow to use any language constructs or functions, but you can configure it to allow anything you want.

 ## Usage